 Shortcuts are a good remedy for this problem.
 If you can find a few shortcuts around the massive freeway traffic, you can shave time off your commute.
 But what about Word shortcuts?
 We’ve all heard of them but most of us are only using a handful.

-Below we will go over three good shortcuts for Word and show you how to use them.
+Below we will go over three easy Microsoft Word keyboard shortcuts.

 This is probably one shortcut you use a lot but let’s go over these anyway for those who may not know.
 From anywhere in a document, you can press Control A to highlight text.
 Next, press Control C to copy that text.
 Finally, press Control V to paste the text.
 You can copy and paste text from any document to another one.